rafagonc/Depend/README.md

 # Depend

 Depend is a simple dependency injection framework to do the simplest and minimally invasive property injection.
-It just works with Protocol bindings since it is the right way to do it!
+It just works with Protocol bindings since it is the right thing to do it!
 And it’s pretty simple:

 ## The Installation